I-395

 I-395 / Route 82 interchange redesign

-The 6-ramp interchange at I-395, built in 1958, may be redesigned.
+The 6-ramp interchange at I-395, built in 1958, was redesigned around 50 years later.
 In late 2002, the state announced a plan to remove the northeast loop ramp from I-395 northbound to Route 82 westbound.
 The remaining I-395 northbound offramp would serve both directions on Route 82 at a signalized intersection.
 Both the exit and entrance ramps would be reconstructed for better safety and operations.

-Granted, the state is taking away a "free" traffic movement, but the update proposed is sound.
+Granted, the state was taking away a "free" traffic movement, but the update proposed was sound.
 The interchange is right next to a shopping center, so the I-395 offramps were already signalized.
-In the new design, both the ramps would be able to use the same traffic light.
+In the new design, both the ramps would be able to use the same traffic signal.

-The state proposal to complete Route 11 connects that highway to I-95 where I-395 ends today.
-If that takes place, the existing 395/95 interchange will be incorporated in the new Route 11 interchange (see above).
+The state proposal to complete Route 11 (now moribund) would connect that highway to I-95 where I-395 ends today.
+The existing 395/95 interchange would have been incorporated in the new Route 11 interchange (see above).

-The benefits for I-395 include removal of the left exit on I-95 northbound, and direct, no-weaving access to US 1.
-However, there will still be no access between I-395 and I-95 toward New London; and there will be no access provided between I-395 and Route 11.
+The benefits for I-395 included removal of the left exit on I-95 northbound, and direct, no-weaving access to US 1.
+However, there would still have been no access between I-395 and I-95 toward New London; and no access provided between I-395 and Route 11.

 In Nov.
 2004, as part of I-95 improvement plans, Mohegan Tribe chief of staff Chuck Bunnell advocated adding a ramp to I-395 from I-95 southbound (and presumably the I-395 ramp back to I-95 north).
 The casino encourages visitors to stay on major highways, but those from points southeast have to use Route 32 from New London.
 If they miss the Montville Connector to get on I-395, they stay on Route 32, which narrows to two lanes, through Montville.
 Mayor Joseph Jaskiewicz agreed that this could be a problem, especially if a racetrack further north on I-395 is constructed as proposed.